cosmos/developer-portal/ida-customizations/ida-course/0-blockchain-basics/2-public.md

 # Blockchain History

-To fully appreciate Cosmos, it is helpful to understand the origins of blockchain technology, the advances that have unfolded, and the intractable challenges of other blockchain protocols which Cosmos decisively solves.
+To fully appreciate the interchain, it is helpful to understand the origins of blockchain technology, the advances that have unfolded, and the intractable challenges of other blockchain protocols which the interchain decisively solves.

 Important groundwork was laid in the 1980s and 1990s for what would later be known as blockchain technology.
 Although the technology itself was not created until 2008, researchers from different fields in computer science and cryptography proposed solutions to many problems regarding security, transparency, and trust.
 All of them contributed to the development of the first large-scale, successful public blockchain network, Bitcoin.